connectrpc/connect-es/README.md

 ```

 With Connect for ECMAScript, you can spin up a service in Node.js and call it
 from the web, the terminal, or native mobile clients.
+Under the hood, it uses

-Under the hood, it is [Protocol Buffers](https://github.com/bufbuild/protobuf-es) and
+[Protocol Buffers](https://github.com/bufbuild/protobuf-es) for the schema, and
 implements RPC (remote procedure calls) with three protocols: The widely available
 gRPC and gRPC-web, and Connect's [own protocol](https://connect.build/docs/protocol/),
 optimized for the web.
 This gives you unparalleled interoperability with type-safety end